-Over a decade ago, Gord Haddock presented his wife, Maureen, with a list of 75 incidents from his boyhood that taught him some basic life and business truths, which he still embraces, today.
-Always one to organize, he suggested Maureen would be the perfect person to write his stories.
+Decades ago, Gord Haddock presented his wife, Maureen, with a list of 75 incidents from his boyhood that taught him some basic life and business truths, which he still embraces, today.
+Always an organizer, he suggested to Maureen that she write his stories.

-After some thought, Maureen began the interesting task of writing someone else’s experiences, in a dramatic fashion, while keeping the stories truthful.
-She released two books about her husband’s boyhood misadventures.
+After some thought, Maureen began the exciting task of writing someone else’s experiences, dramatically but truthfully.
+Over time, she released two books about her husband’s boyhood misadventures.
 Even though she had known Gord since he was twelve years old, she came to understand the boyhood thinking of her entrepreneurial husband.
-Get a Bigger Wagon and Get an Even Bigger Wagon contain forty-six stories, and there is enough material left on Gordon's list to produce another book.
+There are forty-six stories in two books; Get a Bigger Wagon was released in 2005, and Get an Even Bigger Wagon was released in 2012.
+There is enough material on Gordon's list to produce another book.

-Soon after the books were published, a get a bigger wagon philosophy began to develop.
 The Get a Bigger Wagon website has become home to the get a bigger wagon philosophy.
 In the Haddock household, they often teasingly tell each other to get a bigger wagon.
-It is their way of saying, "Tough it up, try again, stop whining, or get over it."
-A Get a Bigger Wagon pilot for television is in development.
+It is their way of saying, "Tough it up; try again."
+A Get a Bigger Wagon comic was released in 2018, in time for the inaugural presentation of the Get a Bigger Wagon Young Entrepreneur Awards at Edwards School of Business.

 Get a Bigger Wagon ©2005 was author Maureen Haddock's first published collection of short stories, about the childhood adventures experienced by her husband Gord.
 Each story has a humorous summary at the end, prompted by Maureen, and containing some of Go Read More